apache/arrow/r/README.md

     ./lint.sh --fix

 The lint script requires Python 3 and `clang-format-7`.
-If the command isn't found, you can explicitly provide the path to it like `CLANG_FORMAT=$(which clang-format-7) ./lint.sh`.
+If the command isn’t found, you can explicitly provide the path to it like `CLANG_FORMAT=$(which clang-format-7) ./lint.sh`.
 On macOS, you can get this by installing LLVM via Homebrew and running the script as `CLANG_FORMAT=$(brew --prefix llvm@7)/bin/clang-format ./lint.sh`

 ### Useful functions